abudeeb/ICS_Attribution_Paper_Replication/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-## THIS IS A COPY OF THE ORIGNIAL READ ME FILE - The code is identical and the steps needed to replcate the work is already listed, however the folders include the output of the attribution ranking and the trained models.
-We have removed the data since we do not own it, linkes to the data can found in the sections below.
-Lastly we added information about our work in addition to screeshots at the end
+## THIS IS A MODIFIED VERSION OF THE ORIGNIAL READ ME FILE
+### The instructions for the setup are identical.
+We added information about our work in addition to screeshots at the end

 # Attributions for ML-based ICS Anomaly Detection